-Diaceutics is a data analytics and implementation services company which services the global pharmaceutical industry.
-It has established a suite of data-driven products and implementation services powered by the data held in its proprietary database.
-Its products and services are focused on optimising its clients’ strategies for the development and launch of precision medicines and specifically, the diagnostic testing required to guide selection of such medicines.
-The Group currently provides services to 20 of the 30 largest global pharmaceutical companies.
+Diaceutics' products and services are focused on optimising its clients’ strategies for the development and launch of precision medicines and specifically, the diagnostic testing required to guide selection of such medicines.
+Diaceutics plc and its subsidiaries (the “Group”) currently provide services to 26 of the 30 largest global pharmaceutical companies.

 Precision medicines (or therapies) are a class of drug tailored to individual patient groups dependent on molecular or genetic factors of the individual.
 Today, they are used for treatment in oncology as well as other disease areas such as multiple sclerosis and rheumatoid arthritis.
 The increasing use of precision medicines results from the fact that some drugs have demonstrated significant positive clinical results in some patients but have been shown to be less effective or less safe across the entire patient population.